ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GI tract NET. Use the

 Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

 The U.S. Food and Drug Administration (FDA) has approved everolimus (Afinitor) for the treatment of advanced GI tract NETs.
 This treatment can help slow down the growth of these tumors in some people, but it does not usually shrink tumors.
-Side effects include mouth sores, lowered of blood counts, and fatigue.
+Side effects include mouth sores, lowered blood counts, and fatigue.
+Talk with your doctor about possible side effects and how they can be managed.

 Other targeted therapies for GI tract NETs are being researched in clinical trials.
 They include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used to treat NETs, although not regularly in current practice.
 Interferon helps the body’s immune system work better and can lessen diarrhea and flushing.
 It may also shrink tumors.

 Different types of immunotherapy can cause different side effects.
 Interferon alfa-2b may cause flu-like symptoms, fatigue, and low blood counts.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.